ys7yoo/PiOpenCV/README.md

 IT TAKES LONG TIME!!!

-## Step #5: Compile and Install OpenCV
+## Step 5: Compile and Install OpenCV

-Activate the venv
+Activate the venv you made in Step 4.
 ```bash
 source ~/cv3/bin/activate
 ```